eda-ricercatore/eda-ricercatore.github.io/vecchi-progetti/old-projects.md

 A *Perl* script is used to generate the synthesizable behavioral RTL for an encoder and a decoder for error correction using coding theory.
 The RTL is generated based on a given generator matrix or parity-check matrix.
 The *Perl* script processes the matrix that is stored in an input file, and creates the pair of corresponding generator and parity-check matrices.
 Next, these matrices are used to generate the RTL models for the encoder and the decoder.

 Files: [vparse.pl](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/vparse.pl) (the *Perl* script), [read_me.md](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/readme.md) (the *readme* file describing how to use the script, what does it do, and what does it not do), [input.txt](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/input.txt) (a sample input text file containing a matrix), and [input_matrices.zip](https://github.com/eda-ricercatore/PicenoDecoders/blob/master/zhiyang_extra_credit_2/scripts/input_matrices.zip) (more files containing matrices).
 Note that the given generator matrix or parity-check matrix can have its columns rearranged.

+##	Software Projects

+###	A Trivial Java Program to Demonstrate Some Programming Concepts

+See attached ZIP file for the program: Trivial.zip

+To run this program in a UNIX environment, try: make all

+It includes implementation of a Java Interface, uses methods from the Java API, and uses abstraction and modularity in the design of the software.

+###	Some Random C++ Programs

+See attached ZIP file for the programs: cpp_programs.zip

+###	Some Ruby and MATLAB Scripts that I have Written

+See: scripts.zip, search.rb, find.rb, and get_food_diary.rb.